StudySmarter - The all-in-one study app.

 Electronegativity is the power and ability of an atom to attract and pull a pair of electrons in a covalent bond towards itself.

-The shorter the distance between the negative outer electrons and the positive nucleus, the stronger the attraction between them.
+The shorter the distance between the outer electrons and the positive nucleus, the stronger the attraction between them.
 This means that if the electrons are further away from the nucleus, the attraction will be weaker.
-Therefore, if you decrease the atomic radius, electronegativity increases.
+Therefore, a decrease in the atomic radius, results in an increase in electronegativity.

 Beware!
 Do not confuse nuclear charge with an element or compound having a charge.